veesesh/devfolio-support-bot/README.md

 This RAG system:

-- Loads markdown documents from the `data/books/` directory
+- Loads markdown (.md) and MDX (.mdx) documents from multiple directories
-- Splits them into chunks using LangChain's text splitter
+- Splits them into optimized chunks using LangChain's text splitter with markdown-aware separators
 - Creates embeddings using OpenAI's embedding model
-- Stores embeddings in a ChromaDB vector database
+- Stores embeddings in ChromaDB vector databases
-- Allows natural language queries against the document collection
+- Allows natural language queries against the document collections
-- Returns relevant context and sources for each query
+- Returns relevant context with clickable links to live documentation
+- Supports both literary texts (Alice in Wonderland) and technical documentation (Devfolio guides)

+## 📂 Available Document Collections

+### 1. Books Collection (`data/books/`)

+- Contains literary texts like Alice in Wonderland
+- Use `create_database.py` and `query_data.py` for this collection

+### 2. Documentation Collection (`data/docs/`)

+- Contains hackathon and Devfolio platform documentation
+- Use `create_docs_database.py` and `query_docs.py` for this collection
+- Sources are automatically converted to clickable links to live documentation

 ## 📋 Prerequisites